iDataist/Deploy-a-Recommendation-Engine-to-Amazon-EKS-with-CircleCI/README.md

-# Deploying a Recommendation Engine to Amazon Elastic Kubernetes Service with a CI/CD pipeline
+# Deploying a Recommendation Engine to Amazon EKS with CircleCI

 ## Overview
 I containerized a movie recommendation Flask App using Docker and deployed the App to a Kubernetes cluster with a CI/CD pipeline.
 I associated the pipeline's one end to the Github repository (containing the application code), and connected the other end to the EKS cluster.
 Below is the architecture diagram of the deployed App with four main actions:

 ![](architecture.png)
 1. Code check-in - The application code for the Flask app is hosted on Github.
 Multiple contributors can contribute to the repository collaboratively.